fcarlone/liri-node-app/README.md

 # Liri Node Application

-## Liri is a clone of Apple’s Siri virtual assistant you can use in your terminal.
+## Liri is a clone of Apple’s Siri virtual assistant that you can use in your terminal.
 Enter a command in your terminal and Liri will return the results of your search.

 Use Liri to search the following topics: